wordofwarning/wordofwarning.org/current/2019-haphazard/index.md

 ### Saturday 27 April 2019, 12noon-3pm.
 FREE
 Intriguing images and offbeat oddities dotted around the historic Z-arts building.
 Playful, quirky, engaging and sometimes plain daft: this is for kids and their adults, adults and *their* adults — in short, anyone looking for a different day out.
 To get a feel for it, have a look at 2017's [programme](/archive/2017-haphazard) + [images](/galleries/2017-haphazard).

-*Turn up at any time; come and go as you please; expect the unexpected…*
+**Turn up at any time; come and go as you please; expect the unexpected…**

+*NB until 27 February we're looking for [artist proposals](/hab/haphazard).*

 #### Venue + Booking Details
 Date: Saturday 27 April 2019, 12noon-3pm
 Venue: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, turn up at any time, come and go as you please.<br>*NB some works have a limited capacity (marked* †*) with either sign-up sheets on the day or operating on a first-come, first-served basis.*
+Tickets: no booking required, turn up at any time, come and go as you please.<br>*NB some works have a limited capacity (marked* †*) with either sign-up sheets on the day or operating on a first-come, first-served basis.
+Participating artists to be announced.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information